nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Clearing all persons : `clear p`

-Displays a confirmation, enter "Y" or "Yes" to clear all persons from the address book.
+Displays a confirmation, enter exactly "Y" or "Yes" to clear all persons from the address book.

 Format: `clear p` then `Y` or `Yes`

 ### Clearing all events : `clear e`

-Displays a confirmation, enter "Y" or "Yes" to clear all events from the address book.
+Displays a confirmation, enter exactly "Y" or "Yes" to clear all events from the address book.

 Format: `clear e` then `Y` or `Yes`